 For a brief period between 2012 and 2014, when I was involved with some community work, I visited the light-ups pretty regularly, and without fail, was always entranced by the vibrant mix of colours, smells and sounds.

 Anyhow, while waiting for nightfall this year, I decided to try elbowing my way into the festive market at Campbell Lane.
-This ended up not being that great an idea – the alley was positively choked full of people.
-I barely covered a third of the market before being forced to retreat.
+This ended up not being that great an idea – the alley full of festive shoppers, shoulder-to-shoulder.
+I barely covered a third of the market before forced to retreat.

 Tekka Market and Food Centre

 Abandoning Campbell Lane, I went over to Tekka Market and Food Centre.
 It was almost just as crowded.
 And equally as lively.

 And at 7 Pm …